Corinthians scores in additions and wins Unio Suzano for Paulista Sub-20; see goal

 The exchanges had an effect on Corinthians, who gained a little more breath to reach the attack.
 In defense, Gustavo Henrique improved the ball out and started to trigger Luan Lino on the left side.
 Wesley thus became the team’s center forward in the spot previously occupied by Thalisson.

 Corinthians’ winning goal almost came in the 43rd minute of the second half.
-After a cross in the area, Luan Lino headed free, facing the goal, but without showing any force, and the ball was slowly in Narok’s hands.
+After a cross in the area, Luan Lino headed free, facing the goal, but without exerting force, and the ball slowly went to Narok’s hands.

 The end of the game only came in the 49th minute of the second half.
 After a fast counterattack, Wesley took off on the right and crossed low to Ryan Gustavo.
 The midfielder overcame the goalkeeper with a beautiful low shot and scored the winning goal in stoppage time.
 Final at 1 to 0 for Timão.